Water System Information

 Hard water is not a health concern, but it is not aesthetically pleasing either.
 Water hardness is measured in grains per gallon (gpg) or milligrams per liter (mg/l).
 1 gpg equals 17.1 mg/l.
 Water is considered hard when it exceeds 3 grains per gallon.

 Brushy Creek Water Treatment Facility Operators run hardness tests on the District’s potable water on a weekly basis.
-The District’s water is considered medium on a hardness scale.
+The District’s water on average is considered hard on a hardness scale.
 It is just a little bit harder than City of Austin water.
 Water hardness information is updated on the District’s website every week and can be found at:

 A water softener system works by exchanging positively charged hardness minerals (calcium and magnesium) with positively charged softness minerals (sodium or potassium).
 This exchange of minerals softens the water.